Medicines & Supplements A to Z > Benzoyl Peroxide

 Where to buy Benzoyl Peroxide in Hong Kong?

-However, a few products are prescription only medicines, and requires a prescription from a doctor to be purchased in a pharmacy.
+However, a few products are prescription-only medicines and require a prescription from a doctor to be purchased in a pharmacy.
 They can also be obtained from doctors.
 To find a pharmacy near you, refer to the list of pharmacies (“Authorized Sellers of Poisons”) from the Hong Kong Department of Health.

 For detailed information about the use of Benzoyl Peroxide in children, pregnancy and breastfeeding, and for questions about drug interactions, please check with your pharmacist or doctor.